• Home

 Maybe you have extra prepaid load that you no longer have any use for, so you’re wondering if you can turn your unused load to cold, hard cash.
 Is it really possible to transfer or convert your prepaid load to GCash funds?

-The short answer is no, you can’t convert load to GCash – at least on the GCash app.
-GCash used to offer users the ability to turn Globe prepaid load to GCash funds way back in 2016.
-It involved visiting a now-defunct website (www.mgcash.globe.com.ph) and entering your phone number and the load amount that you wanted to convert.
-Many things have changed since then and the vast majority of GCash users are now using the mobile app which now doesn’t have the feature to convert or transfer prepaid load to GCash.
+It involved visiting a now-defunct website (www.mgcash.globe.com.ph) and then inputting your phone number and the load amount that you wanted to convert.
+Many things have changed since then and the vast majority of GCash users are now using the mobile app which now doesn’t have the feature to convert or transfer regular load to GCash.

-Before, you can convert your load to GCash funds on the mobile app.
+In the past, you can convert your load to GCash funds on the mobile app.
 You simply select “Cash In,” choose “Prepaid Load to GCash” and then select the desired amount to convert.
 After converting your prepaid load, you will receive a text notification informing you of the successful transaction.

-There are also plenty of YouTube videos that supposedly teach you how to convert your extra load to GCash funds.
-The problem is, almost all these videos teach a method that no longer works.
 It instructs you to buy a “treat” on Share Treats using your cellphone load, convert it to CLiQQ wallet balance, and then redeem it for GCash at 7-Eleven convenience stores.
-If you didn’t know already, 7-Eleven no longer allows you to cash-in from CLiQQ to GCash, although you can still use your CLiQQ balance to buy items at 7-Eleven.
+The problem is, 7-Eleven no longer allows you to cash-in from CLiQQ to GCash, although you can still use your CLiQQ balance to buy items at 7-Eleven.

 All hope is not lost, however.
-There are still a few ways to convert your unused load to GCash, and we’ll discuss them in this article.
+There are still several ways to convert your unused load to GCash, and we’ll discuss them in this article.
 Keep in mind that these services may charge you additional fees to convert your load to GCash, so you will not get the exact cash equivalent of your prepaid load.

 Convert Load to GCash with Load2Cash App

 The Load2Cash app converts your prepaid load to cash from any network that supports direct carrier billing such as Globe and Smart.
-As of this writing, the app has a 2.5 average rating on Google Play, so take the time to read the reviews and decide if it’s for you.
+As of this writing, the app has a 2.5 average rating on Google Play, so take the time to read the reviews and decide if it’s right for you.

 Convert load to GCash